College of Science START Orientation

 Students with special needs and accommodations should reach out to the Disability Access Services office which provides accommodations, education, consultation, and advocacy for students with disabilities at OSU.
 If you need disability accommodations while at OSU, you can submit a DAS registration form and disability documentation as the first step.
 From there, the DAS office will connect with the student and will go through a DAS orientation.

 The Community Engagement & Leadership (CEL) office coordinates volunteer activities and efforts for the OSU campus and for our local Corvallis community.
-This office is currently looking for ways to engage the community virtually in interactive workshops, service projects, and in so many more ways.
-Please visit the CEL COVID-19 page for more information.

 What modes of transportation are available for Corvallis campus OSU students?
 How much do they cost?
 When are they available?

 Students have a lot of different options for transportation both on campus and within the Corvallis community.
-Be sure to check out the Transportation Services COVID-19 Updates and Resources for the most up-to-date information.

 - The Beaver Bus is a free campus shuttle service that is available to students.
 There are four buses that run on three different routes and there is also an online tracking system that is available for students.
-As of right now, Beaver Bus operations are suspended until further notice.

 Academics